 If you're looking for a laptop that'll get you through both work and play, look no further than the HP Omen 15, packed with an Intel Core i7-8750H, GeForce GTX 1050TI, 12GB RAM and a 128GB PCIE SSD.
 If you act fast, you can score an extra $100 off, too.View Deal

-However, it can be hard to find the best laptop that manages to feature the power you want, while not breaking the bank.
-That’s where we come in – we’ve put together this list of the best laptops for engineering students, so you can find the best laptop for school, without spending all your money.
+Still, it can be difficult to find the best laptop – you need enough power without breaking the bank.
+That’s why we thought it was high time that we gathered up a list of the best laptops for engineering students, so you can spend less time finding the best laptop for school, and more time studying.